Jill Cirasella

 (212) 817-7046

 My research focus is scholarly communication, very broadly construed: recent projects include anxieties surrounding open access, attitudes about practice-based library literature, and the lived experiences of hard of hearing librarians.
 (See CV.)
-I am committed to advancing nonprofit community-led open access initiatives; I recently wrapped up three years as Chair of the Editorial Board of the Journal of Librarianship and Scholarly Communication and am currently in the process of co-founding the Journal of Graduate Librarianship.
+I am committed to advancing nonprofit community-led open access initiatives; I recently wrapped up three years as chair of the editorial board of the Journal of Librarianship and Scholarly Communication and am co-founder and managing editor of the Journal of Graduate Librarianship.

 Before coming to the Graduate Center in 2013, I worked for eight years as a reference and instruction librarian at Brooklyn College.
 Previously, I worked as a librarian at the Dance Notation Bureau and at the Boston Architectural Center (now Boston Architectural College).
 My education includes a B.A. in computer science from Amherst College, an M.S. in library and information science from Simmons College (now Simmons University), and an M.Sc. in logic from the Universiteit van Amsterdam’s Institute for Logic, Language, and Computation, where I studied on a Netherland-America Foundation Fulbright Grant.